 - Capture MS validation utilises mass spectrometry to analyse proteins captured by the antibody of interest.

-A bigger shake up of the research reagent market was presented in the publication by Bradbury and Pluckthun in the scientific journal Nature.
+In 2015, a publication by Bradbury and Pluckthun in Nature caused a big shake to the research reagent market.
 Bradbury, Pluckthun and 110 co-signatories called for funding to allow the genetic sequencing of all hybridoma-produced monoclonal antibodies to key targets.
-Describing inconsistent levels of characterisation between manufacturers, and potential problems associated with hybridomas.
-They proposed that replacing these antibodies with recombinant versions would ensure a never-ending supply of highly-characterised antibodies.
+As a result, they were able to describe inconsistent levels of characterisation between manufacturers and the potential problems associated with hybridomas.
+Furthermore, they proposed that replacing these antibodies with recombinant versions would ensure a never-ending supply of highly-characterised antibodies.
 Thus, promoting the transition towards the exclusive use of recombinant antibodies, and even suggesting the phasing out of polyclonal antibodies altogether!

 At the 3rd International Antibody Validation Meeting held in Bath, the importance of antigens in antibody generation, characterisation and validation was also stressed.
 Speakers highlighted the need for them to be full-length, correctly-folded, ‘authentic’ proteins for effective antibody generation.
-Furthermore, discussions included factors such as antigen abundance and availability, which should be taken into account when planning an antibody characterisation and validation strategy.
-The role of the scientists purchasing these antibodies was not ignored, with an emphasis on correct usage, as antibody performance is application dependant.
+Furthermore, there were discussion of things that should be taken into account when planning an antibody characterisation and validation strategy.
+This include antigen abundance and availability.
+On top of that, the role of scientists purchasing these antibodies cannot be ignored.
+With an emphasis on correct usage, antibody performance is application dependant.
 The IWGAV approach to antibody validation featured in presentations by some of the biggest players in the research antibody market.
-These market-leaders were keen to emphasize that they were not only testing their new products to these high validation standards, but were also investigating the quality of their current product catalogues.
+These market-leaders were keen to emphasise that they were not only testing their new products to these high validation standards, but were also investigating the quality of their current product catalogues.

-Let us help you – Pivotal Scientific have compiled the most complete list of antibody suppliers that operate in the research market https://dist.pivotalscientific.com/antibody-supplier-list
+Let us help you.
+Pivotal Scientific has compiled the most complete list of antibody suppliers that operate in the research market to help you locate your future partners.

 Uhlen, M. et al. (2016) Nature Methods.13: 823–827